At Nomad Capitalist, I often work with people looking to get a second passport.

 This easy process is why Cambodia is perhaps the easiest place to get a second residence in the world.

-Some countries, however, can be a bit more difficult about the visa on arrival process.
-For US citizens, the Turkish visa on arrival process is notoriously slow.
+Some countries, however, can be a bit more difficult with the visa-on-arrival process.

 For the most part, however, visa on arrival is similar to visa-free travel – you just need to wait in a special line and pay a fee.